-The MSAC Program is currently enrolling students to begin in Fall of 2017.
-The program is actively recruiting students from diverse populations and backgrounds.
+The MSAC Program is currently enrolling students.
+The program encourages applicants from diverse populations and backgrounds.
 The program was established and founded in Spring of 2017.
 The TTUHSC Addiction Counseling program is one of the first counselor education programs in the United States to train practitioners simultaneously in clinical counseling skills and distance service provision techniques.

 Opportunities for employment and professional growth in the field of Addiction Counseling are numerous and growing steadily.
 The demand for qualified addiction counselors is especially high.
 A critical shortage of addiction counselors exists throughout the State of Texas and is projected to worsen over the next 10 years.
 The behavioral healthcare industry is growing rapidly, nationwide, due to recent changes in federal legislation.
 The Bureau of Labor Statistics projects the need for addiction counselors to grow by 22% from 2012 to 2024.